– Tim O’Shea

 ‘Why of course the people don’t want war.
 Why should some poor slob on a farm want to risk his life in a war when the best he can get out of it is to come back to his farm in one piece?
 Naturally the common people don’t want war; neither in Russia, nor in England, nor in America, nor in Germany.
 That is understood.
 But after all, it is the leaders of the country who determine policy, and it is always a simple matter to drag the people along, whether it is a democracy, or a fascist dictatorship, or a parliament, or a communist dictatorship.
 Voice or no voice the people can always be brought to the bidding of the leaders.
 That is easy.
 All you have to do is to tell them they are being attacked, and denounce the pacifists for lack of patriotism and exposing the country to danger.
 It works the same in any country.’

 This technique holds true right up to the present time, intensified exponentially by the magnitude of incessant, pervasive online media.
-Worked great for Bush and Obama in their business of war.
+Worked great for Bush and Obama in their marketing of war.

 A second tool that is commonly used to create mass intellectual torpor is dissimulation.
 Dissimulation simply means to pretend not to be something you are.
 Like phasmid insects who can disguise themselves as leaves or twigs, pretending not to be insects.
 Or bureaucrats and who pretend not to be acting primarily out of self-interest, but rather in the public interest.
 To pretend not to be what you are.

 Whether it’s the Bush/Obama in Iraq or Hitler in Germany, aggressors do not present themselves as marauding invaders initiating hostilities, but instead as defenders against external threats.